alexntaylor/alexntaylor.github.io/_pages/research.md

 ## A Few Things I'm Working On...

 **Public Symbols and Voting Behavior: Confederate Monuments in the Post-Reconstruction South**\\
-\\
-<sub><sup>Uses a Two-Way Fixed Effects model to assess the impact of confederate monument dedications on congressional voting patterns in the US South from 1872-1912.
+<sub>Uses a Two-Way Fixed Effects model to assess the impact of confederate monument dedications on congressional voting patterns in the US South from 1872-1912.
 I find that monument dedications are associated with increases in the percentage of voters voting for Democratic candidates, which were largely anti-Reconstruction.
 This implies that monuments affect how societies are perceived and perceive themselves, which have political consequences.
-Further updates to come!</sup></sub>
+Further updates to come!</sub>

 **The Impact of the Black Death on the Adoption of the Printing Press** (joint with Noel D. Johnson and Andrew Thomas)\\